 - Board Walk of Fame

-Panel discussions are held with women professionals from corporate boards.
-Join us for lunch to learn what you can do during different levels of your career to equip you to join corporate boards or help other women get there.
+Conversations and panel discussions are held with women serving on corporate boards.
+Join us to learn what you can do during your career to equip and prepare you to join corporate boards or help other women get there.
+Aspiring and current women board members are invited to attend.

 A partnership with the Tennessee Chapter of Women Corporate Directors (WCD), the only global membership organization for women corporate directors.
-Instructors from WCD meet with the executive participants to teach them how to write a board bio, what goes on in the board room and how to interview for a board position.
+Instructors from WCD and leading board members in the Middle Tennessee area meet with CBA participants to provide education on board service expectations, writing a board bio, illuminating what goes on in the board room, and coaching you to interview for a board position.

 Executive Leadership Academy